Oakland Tenants Union

 NOTE: Your unit may still be covered by the Just Cause for Eviction Ordinance.

-• If your unit is covered, your rent can only be raised by the annual allowable increase, based on the rate of inflation (CPI).
+• If your unit is covered, your rent can only be raised by the annual allowable increase, which is calculated every year.
+The annual allowable rent increase is either 60% of the Consumer Price Index (based on the rate of inflation) or 3%, whichever is lower.
 Under certain circumstances rent can be raised by more than the allowable increase (see below).
+You can see this year's annual allowable increase on the City's website.

 • Your rent cannot be increased more than once per year (any 12-month period), regardless of the justification or amount.